-Non-milk extrinsic sugars include table sugar, other forms of sugar including syrups and glucose, and fructose in honey, fruit juices and processed fruit.
+^{} Free sugars calculated as 5% of energy.
+They include table sugar, added sugars in various forms and fructose in fruit juices and processed fruit.
 They do not include lactose in milk and milk products, nor fructose in fresh whole fruit.